Laser Therapy Fees

 Exactly how does the cold laser work?

 Cold laser therapy uses various wavelengths of light to penetrate the skin through the epidermis (top layer of skin) dermis (middle layer of skin) and hypodermis (deeper level of fat and connective tissue) to a depth of 2 to 5cm.
-Cold laser light reduces pain, bruising and swelling and is painless with no side effects.

 “Researchers have identified anti-inflammatory effects across a range of laser wavelengths and doses… Tissue repair can also produce long-term benefits to relieve chronic pain conditions”